Top 5 Best Wood Baseball Bats

 At a lower price of $100, Victus offers the V-Cut Maple Bat, also in a three bat bundle for $240.
 The V-cut maple is perfect for the gamers who do not care about flashy bats and technology, this bat is primed for cranking baseballs.
 Victus notes that the bats were made for professionals but a “non-structural imperfection” had them dropped from the pro line.

-It is hard to bring technology into wood bats, but Victus does this successfully with their Axe Bat technology in the handle.
+It is hard to bring technology into wood bats, but Victus does this successfully with their Axe Bat technology.
 While the price is closer to $200, the bats are well worth the price as the handle gives the player extreme control through the zone.

 Review and Recommendation

-The top two bats on our list, Warstic and Marucci are the top two because not only do they provide some of the best bats, but are some of the most trusted bat companies across the industry.
+The top two best wood baseball bats on our list are Warstic and Marucci.
+These are the top two because not only do they provide some of the best bats, but are some of the most trusted bat companies across the industry.
 Investing in a wood baseball bat can be a scary idea originally, since they could break when swung incorrectly.
 However, with all the benefits of swinging a wood bat, purchasing a wood bat is well worth the investment to improve as a hitter.
 For more information on drills that you can use with both a metal and wood bats that improve your swing and approach at the plate, join The Hitting Vault, and gain access to our library of hitting videos.